sspproger/Data-Science/README.md

         # your tests and your error handling
     ```

-* Any exception not caught will invalidate the work, even in the event of an error
-that you were asked to test.
+* Any exception that goes uncaught will invalidate the work, even if it is an error that you were asked to test.
-* No imports are allowed, except those explicitly mentioned in the section “Autho-
+* No imports are allowed except those mentioned in the "Authorized Functions" section of each exercise's title block.
-rized functions” of the title block of each exercise.
-* You can use any built-in function if it is not prohibited in the exercise.
+* You can use any built-in function unless it is prohibited in the exercise.

 ## Chapter IV

-### Exercise 00 : List comprehensions
+### Exercise 00.

-Exercise 00

 List comprehensions

-Turn-in directory : ex00/
+- Turn-in directory: `ex00/`.

-Files to turn in : benchmark.py
+- Files to turn in: `benchmark.py`.

-Allowed functions : import timeit
+- Allowed functions: `import timeit`.

-Imagine that your task is to get all the Gmail addresses from a list of email addresses.
-The usual approach is to create a loop, and iterating from
-the initial list append the required values to a new list.
+Imagine your task is to find all the Gmail addresses in a list of email addresses.
+The usual approach is to create a loop and iterate through the initial list, appending the required values to a new list.

-But that can be inefficient if we are talking about large amounts of data.
-There is a more efficient and pythonic way to do the task – list comprehensions.
+However, this method can be inefficient when dealing with large amounts of data.
+A more efficient, Pythonic way to complete the task is to use list comprehensions.

-In this exercise, you need to:
+For this exercise, you need to:

-* write two functions:
+1. Write two functions:
-  * in the first you need to implement the usual approach with a loop and an
+  - In the first, implement the usual approach with a loop and append.
-  append
-  * in the second you use a list comprehension instead
+  - In the second, use a list comprehension instead.
-* use timeit to measure the time required to run those functions 90, 000, 000 times
+2. Use `timeit` to measure the time required to run those functions 90,000,000 times and compare them.
-and compare them
-* put this into a script that prints “it is better to use a list comprehension” if the
-corresponding time is less or equal than that of the loop, and “it is better to use a
+3. Put this into a script that prints: "It is better to use a list comprehension" if the time required for the list comprehension is less than or equal to the time required for the loop and: "It is better to use a loop" if not.
-loop” if not,
-* also, add the time values at the end, after the print described above.
-Order them
-from shortest to longest.
+4. Also, add the time values at the end, after the printout described above.
+Order them from shortest to longest.

-Please, use the following list of email addresses:
+Please use the following list of email addresses:
 ```
 emails = [’john@gmail.com’, ’james@gmail.com’, ’alice@yahoo.com’,
 ’anna@live.com’, ’philipp@gmail.com’]
 ```

-Duplicate the values 5 times.
-As a result, the list will contain 25 elements, but only 5 unique
+5. Duplicate each value five times.
+The list will then contain 25 elements, but only five unique ones.
-ones.

-An example of the script being launched:
+Here is an example of the script being launched:

 ```
 $ ./benchmark.py